react-navigation/react-navigation/packages/react-native-tab-view/README.md

 Minimum swipe velocity which triggers a tab switch.
 Defaults to `1200`.

+##### `onSwipeStart`

+Callback which is called when the swipe gesture starts, i.e. the user touches the screen and moves it.

+##### `onSwipeEnd`

+Callback which is called when the swipe gesture ends, i.e. the user lifts their finger from the screen after the swipe gesture.

 ##### `initialLayout`

 Object containing the initial height and width of the screens.
 Passing this will improve the initial rendering performance.
 For most apps, this is a good default: